 Unfortunately, others may need to take additional steps to control rats & mice because their homes aren’t able to be closed off without thousands of dollars worth of modification to the home.

-More and more often, homes with dirt crawlspaces are susceptible to underground burrow entry from Norway rats.
+More and more often, homes with dirt crawlspaces are being burrowed into by Norway rats.
 Or ometimes homes entire gutter lines separate from the roof board leaving you susceptible to roof rats invading.

 If you’re interested in a professional peace-of-mind inspection and custom pest management strategy for rats outside, give us a call.
 We’ll help you avoid rats at home naturally.